The Day 2 Replay:

 Check-in was quick, the girl inside was extremely courteous and it seemed almost too good to be true.
 Apparently I lost my mind for a minute because I did not realize that I had left my pocketbook open on the counter in the lobby.

 As we were loading up the car I realized I did not have my pocketbook and sent one of the kids into the cabin thinking it must be on the table.
 The person checking into the cabin next to ours said did you lose your bag?
 There’s one up in the office.
 And then I started to panic realizing I had left it behind.
 But when I arrived in the office she said she was just getting ready to call me and see if it was mine.
 It was wide open with my cash still in there my America the beautiful pass still in there all my debit cards and credit cards still in there and I was just amazed at how good some people are!!
+I took a minute to appreciate that one.
 Thank you Jesus.
 Next stop: Bryce.

 Pros of the day: WOW!!!!!!!
 The Planet we live in it full of life and diversity.
 Seeing so much beauty in one day made us all appreciate the land we live in.
-Because this was so greatly different from anything we had ever seen we were truly impressed.
+Because this was so drastically different from anything we had ever seen we were truly impressed.
 My youngest son decided he wants to have a son named Bryce.
 My second youngest found a rock at Bryce that he kept, named him Neil, and decided to make him a travel log of all our adventuress.
 He photographed all of Neil’s cool experiences the rest of the trip.
 So biggest Pro- you can’t go wrong in this part of the country.
 This is why I say just go.
 No matter how much time or how much money you have there is a way to make it work.
 It will blow your mind to look at these places on Earth.
 The weather while changing was great!
 So the beginning of June is a GREAT time to make this trip.
 While it was HOT in Vegas, in Bryce it was warm, sunny, and breezy, cooler than expected when not in the sun.
 We were at an elevation of 8000 feet.
 We flew from Sea level, to Vegas, and drove to Bryce which is a change of climate.
 I had read many articles about the altitude change and dehydration, so I nagged my children effectively to drink a lot of water.
 They seemed to be doing great – despite the change in air pressure.

 Cons: I still wish the Luxor would have had a fridge.
 It would have made my life a little easier.
 They charge $25.00 to keep your food refrigerated at the front desk!??!?

 More Cons: The town of Tropic itself though adorable and definitely true to character, was expensive.
 I may have stayed longer if it had been a more reasonably priced area.
 Although, no not as expensive as Vegas, they are definitely banking off the visitors coming to stay at the National Park.
+But my goal was to keep this trip with in the budget so I was not splurging at the pizza place for their over charged drinks!

 Dunkin Donuts $32.00